Dual Enrollment, CTE and Early/Middle College

 MACRAO (Michigan Association of Collegiate Registrars and Admissions Offices)

 Glen Oaks NOW!
-Dual Enrollment, CTE, and Early Middle College Handbook for High School Administrators
+Dual Enrollment, CTE, and Early Middle College Handbook for High School Administrators (PDF)

 What if I’m on a wait-list?